Statement of Purpose Example The Application Process

 This is something you can’t just write in an afternoon or day (I believe I spent around 50-100 hours writing mine).

-It really helps to go over your paper many times and get feedback and suggestions from others.
+It helps to go over your paper many times and get feedback and suggestions from others.
 You will likely have to cut down your writing repeatedly to stay within the two-page limit and ensure you are using your best talking points.

 A: What will you bring to the JET Program?